 Thankfully with patience and time, Brontë is much easier to live with!
 She is learning flyball with the Minster Monsters and takes part in Cani-Cross runs with Farah - running with two deaf dogs is definitely an acquired skill. ”

-“Our two rescued guinea-pigs live in the garden (with a huge run and overnight hutch) in the summer, and in the utility room during the winter.
-They get plenty of attention and floor time, and both pigs get on very well with Brontë and Farah.
-Having little fear of dogs now, McVitie and Willow are excellent ‘stooge’ animals if called on during a behavioural session!”
+“Our rescue guinea-pig lives in the garden (with a huge run and overnight hutch) in the summer, and in the utility room during the winter.
+He gets plenty of attention and floor time, and gets on well with Brontë and Farah.
+Having little fear of dogs now, McVitie is an excellent ‘stooge’ animal if called on during a behavioural session!”